osher/ddocs/README.md

 above.

-As part of CI flow - use the prepublish hook
+As part of CI flow - use the postpublish hook
 --------------------------------------------
 This scenario is meant for any target host that is updated as part of a CI flow, i.e - from within a builder host by a builder script/action.